Cgboal/Decant/readme.md

 # Decant

 Decant can be used to expand CIDR ranges into a list of IP addresses easily.
 For example:
 ```
 $ echo 192.168.0.0/24 | decant
 ```

-You can also supply a list of ranges by cating a file into decant.
+You can also supply a list of ranges by piping a file into decant

+` $ decant < 2022-07-28T09:34:32-ipv4-ranges.txt `

 ## Installation
 ```
-go get github.com/cgboal/decant
+go install github.com/cgboal/decant@latest
 ```